Fact-Checked

 • Switch strategies too often

-For someone receiving retirement planning advice, emotional decisions can have serious consequences:
+For someone receiving retirement planning advice, emotional decisions can have serious consequences, especially when weighing investment choices such as property vs shares for Australian retirees:

 • Selling growth assets during early retirement